ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-09-27-llm-raspberry-pi.md

 filipino_nlp: true
 tags: [edge lm, local lm, llm, small language models, global south, equitable ai]
 description: |
-    In this development log series, I documented how I deployed a quantized version of Qwen 3.8-27B on a Raspberry Pi 5.
+    In this development log series, I documented how I ran a quantized version of Qwen 3.8-27B on a Raspberry Pi 5.
+    Join me in the first of (hopefully) many dev logs in the world of edge models!
 excerpt: |
 ---